vuejs/v2.vuejs.org/src/guide/custom-directive.md

 </div>
 ```

-If you want to define the terminal directive, we recommend that you understand internal API of Vue and other terminal directives like `v-if` and `v-for`.
-In the target element of the compilation, notice that when Vue.js finds the terminal directive, even if the other directives exist, these are not handled.
-As the above example code, you should be handled other directives.
+If you want to write a custom terminal directive, it is recommend that you read through the source code of built-in terminal directives like `v-if` and `v-for` to get a better understanding of Vue internals.

 ### priority

 You can optionally provide a priority number for your directive.
-If you don't provide a priority, as default priority value, normal directive set to `1000`, terminal directive set to `2000`.
+If no priority is specified, a default priority will be used - `1000` for normal directives and `2000` for terminal directives.
 A directive with a higher priority will be processed earlier than other directives on the same element.
 Directives with the same priority will be processed in the order they appear in the element's attribute list, although that order is not guaranteed to be consistent in different browsers.

 You can checkout the priorities for some built-in directives in the [API reference](/api/#Directives).
 Additionally, flow control directives `v-if` and `v-for` always have the highest priority in the compilation process.